csswizardry/csswizardry.github.com/_posts/2023-10-17-the-three-c-concatenate-compress-cache.md

 The important part of this section is cache _busting_.

-We’ve seen how heavily **concatenated** files **compress** better, thus download faster, but how does that affect our **caching** strategy?
+We’ve seen how heavily-**concatenated** files **compress** better, thus download faster, but how does that affect our **caching** strategy?

-While monolithic bundles might be faster overall for first-time visits, they suffer one huge downfall: even a tiny, one-character changes to the bundle would require that a user redownload the entire file just to access one trivial change.
-Imagine having to fetch a several-hundred kilobyte CSS file all over again for the sake of changing one hex code.
+While monolithic bundles might be faster overall for first-time visits, they suffer one huge downfall: even a tiny, one-character change to the bundle would require that a user redownload the entire file just to access one trivial change.
+Imagine having to fetch a several-hundred kilobyte CSS file all over again for the sake of changing one hex code:

 ```diff
   .c-btn {